iorn121/iorn121/README.md

 - [MyDeZero](https://github.com/iorn121/MyDeZero), Deep Learning Framework by Python
 - "Jellyfish burst World", VRC world full with jellyfish by Unity
 - "Renga", Web application to compose Tanka poems together by communicating with others via Websocket by Rust
-- Web application to show what day it is by "Jellybean" and React, TypeScript
 - Photogrammetry software by AzureKinect and Python
 - Web application to quantify the beauty of a photograph